prachibala/react-used-products-resale-clients-side/README.md

 ## Project Description

 -   RetoCart is made for buying and selling used products.
--   It is an online snack menu deliver and review system.
+-   It is an online ecommerce website with different usertypes.
--   Users can search and order their most liked menus.
+-   There are 3 types of users in this project (admin, buyer, seller)
+-   Admin can see both buyer and seller users and verify them.
+-   Buyer can book product with their contact information and meeting locaiton.
--   Users can also add their opinion(review) with rating.
+-   Seller can add product, edit them and see the orders.